top of page

 Application Process for a Swiss Retirement Residence Permit

-The process of applying for a Swiss Retirement Residence Permit involves several stages, each of which must be approached with care and thorough preparation.
+Non-EU/EFTA nationals must undergo a more detailed and discretionary process, which involves several stages, each of which must be approached with care and thorough preparation.
 While the exact requirements and procedures may vary between cantons, the general process typically includes the following steps:

 1. Preliminary Enquiry